DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/80 Export Data to Excel.md

 Run the code and click the Export button in the upper-right corner.
 Grid data should be exported to the DataGrid.xlsx file.

-The **exportDataGrid(options)** method can be called at any point in your application, not necessarily using the **DataGrid**'s export UI.
-For example, you can implement a standalone button and call this method when the button is clicked.

-You have now configured core **DataGrid** features.
-For more details on this widget, explore the following resources:
+For further information on the **DataGrid** component, refer to the following resources:

 * [Demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/Overview/)
 * [API Reference](/Documentation/ApiReference/UI_Widgets/dxDataGrid/)